jimweirich/gotags/README.markdown

 ## Tags

-I got tired of exuberant ctags failing on Ruby code, so I wrote a version in go.
+I got tired of exuberant ctags failing on Ruby code (see https://gist.github.com/jimweirich/5440424), so I wrote a version in go.

 Features: